-This agreement is between: and on (date):
+This agreement is between:

+and

+on (date):

 We have agreed on the following objectives for our mentoring relationship:

-To ensure our relationship is mutually rewarding and achieves its objectives we agree to:
+To ensure our relationship is mutually rewarding and achieves its objectives we agree to: 1.
+2. 3.

 Meet regularly:

 How often will we meet?

 Who will make contact and by what means (e.g. skype/phone/email)?

 How much time will be allocated per meeting?

-Follow our agreed ground rules which are...
+Follow our agreed ground rules which are

-We will regularly review how we are going and at the end of the year-long ementoring programme on these dates:

-Review 1 (e.g before end June):

-Review 2 (e.g following mid-programme Assessment):

-Final review (e.g. end February 2019)
+We will regularly review how we are going and at the end of the year-long ementoring programme on these dates: Review 1 (e.g before end June): Review 2 (e.g following mid-programme Assessment): Final review (e.g. end February 2021)

-Signed (mentor):

-Signed (mentee):
+Signed (menter): Signed (mentee):

-ICER WIE MENTORING PROGRAMME 2018 Calendar
+ICER WIE MENTORING PROGRAMME 2020 Calendar

-March Thurs 8 International Women's Day 1 st webinar: Introduction to ICER 2018 Mentoring (15.00 GMT) Register https://attendee.gotowebinar.com/register/6545912078718717955
+March Sun 8 International Women's Day

+Tues 10 1st webinar: Introduction to ICER 2020 Mentoring (09.00 Lima)

 April Initial check that pairings are working

-Мау
+Арпі Tillial check that painings are working

+May

+- / 1

 June 2nd webinar: What we learnt as mentor and mentee

 July

 August

+ı 1

 September

+T

 October

 November

+November

 December

-January'19
+ı 1

+January'21

+F = la Sun 28 Dro granono a Fin di gin di Fin al Dro granono a granono a si di

-February'19Thurs28Programme End and Final-Programme assessment:
+February'21 3011 20 Programme End and Final-Programme assessment: